tarantool/doc/doc/2.1/reference/reference_sql/sql.rst

 Specify the condition for filtering rows from a table; this is a clause in a SELECT or UPDATE or DELETE statement.

-The condition may contain any expression that returns a boolean (true|false|unknown) value, or returns a value that can be interpreted as boolean (for example 1 or 0).
+The condition may contain any expression that returns a BOOLEAN (TRUE or FALSE or UNKNOWN) value, or returns a value that can be interpreted as BOOLEAN (for example 1 or 0).

 For each row in the table: